 We no longer live in an era of marking the start and end of our periods with a big 'P' in our diaries.
-Today, there is no shortage of period- and health-tech to help you digitally track Mother Nature's gift, as well as your sexual health.
+Today, there is no shortage of period- and health-tech to help you digitally track your flow, as well as your sexual health.
 But are period tracking apps really worth all the tizzy?
 Are they empowering?
 A hindrance?
 Modibodi investigates below.

 Should I track my period?

 Generally, increasing your awareness of your menstrual health helps you know your 'normal', which can help you figure out when something isn't quite right and when it might be worth consulting a doctor, according to Dr. Karen Morton, founder of Dr. Morton's medical helpline and consultant gynaecologist.
 Knowledge is power, so if you are aware of your physical and emotional patterns, you could, theoretically, try to plan out your schedule around your PMS, ovulation, and actual period.
 Being in-tune with your body means freedom: you'll never be caught off guard by pesky cramps, crankiness, fatigue, or bleeding.

 Tracking ovulation around your cycle is especially important for women trying to get pregnant.
 If you get pregnant, then you can give your doctor your cycle history, and he or she can estimate your due date.
 However, Dr. Robert Setton of the department of obstetrics and gynecology at Weill Cornell Medical College advises that “Anyone who’s trying to get pregnant should be in consultation with their OBGYN to talk about ways to maximize their chances.”
 For those of us trying to avoid pregnancy, keep in mind that tracking apps are NOT a form of contraception.